ComHem/sermo-event-api/README.md

 ### internal application_heartbeat

 Internal event sent to notify sermo that the specified application is alive and ready.
+This event should be sent periodically with a period of 30s (unless otherwise agreed).

 - `available` specifies whether or not the application is currently available to receive chat sessions.
 I.e., set to `false` outside of chat opening hours.